grigorijk/katacoda-test-1/cnb-labs/lab-03/4-Mocking-with-sinon.md

       module.exports = ShippingController;
     </pre>

+    The tests are now failing because of missing service, as we now added logic to call product service adaptor

 1. From the code it is visible, that we are using `productService` to get the item weight.
 But we do not have any service yet.
 Since the service is external, it is not subject of our unit tests.
 Thus we need to decouple it from our tests by replacing its implementation with the mock version.
 For that we still need to have an adapter to call, therefore we will create an empty `project-service.js` module with a singe method in the `src/services` folder:

     `mkdir -p src/services`{{execute}}

     `touch src/services/product-service.js`{{execute}}

+    `shipping-service/src/services/product-service.js`{{open}}

     <pre class="file hljs js" data-filename="shipping-service/src/services/product-service.js" data-target="replace">
     module.exports = {